-When storing pallets outside or indoors, there are some best practices to keep workers and your pallet inventory safe.
+Here are some best practices to keep workers and your pallet inventory safe when storing pallets outside or indoors.
 Whether preventing mold, fire hazards or stacks of pallets falling, read these tips.

 Pallets make our global economy work as hundreds of millions of pallets help transport most items in our daily lives.
 With that many pallets floating around, there have to be places where large amounts of them are stored.
-Storing large amounts pallets, especially wooden ones, creates interesting problems.
-Tall stacks of pallets are common at almost every warehouse and distribution center, and can become fire and topple hazards.
-The best pallet storage practices will be different for outdoor and indoor storage.
+Storing large volumes of pallets, especially wooden pallets, creates interesting problems.
+Some pallet dangers are the same regardless of storage location, like topple and fire hazards.
+Here are the best practices for indoor and outdoor pallet storage.

 Check our blog for all the latest in the Pallet Industry: